-Checking the engine coolant
+Checking the engine coolar level

 Look at the see-through coolant reservoir when the engine is cold.
-The coolant level is satisfactory if it is between the "F" and "L" lines on the reservoir.
-If the level is low, add ethyleneglycol type coolant.
+The coolant level is satisfactory if it is between the "F (Full)" and "L (Low)" lines on the reservoir.
+If the level is low, add ethylene-glycol type coolant.